 Yes!
-We work with all military personnel, veterans, and their families, regardless of time in service or discharge status.
-We’re here to help you navigate your life after service and can assist you with career coaching and development, peer-to-peer support, and specialized one-on-one case management.
-We also work with a wide variety of community partners and can provide you with referrals to additional services.
+We are here to serve all military personnel, veterans, and their families, regardless of time in service or discharge status.
+We’re here to support you with navigating life after service.
+We can also assist you with career coaching and development, peer-to-peer support, and specialized one-on-one case management.
+We work with a variety of community partners, and can provide you with referrals to additional services.

 Learn more at our Veteran Services page.

 Do you offer services for people with disabilities?